portableant/personal-blog/_drafts/google-search-appliance-british-museum-install367-revision-v1-Google-Search-Appliance-8211-British-Museum-install.md

 guid: http://www.7pillarsofwisdom.co.uk/2017/08/07/367-revision-v1/
 permalink: /367-revision-v1/
 ---
-Working with Extended Content Solutions, I have been project/product managing the new &#8216;Knowledge Search tool&#8217; for the British Museum.
-Built using AngularJS on ECS&#8217;s proprietary software, it pulls together multiple data sources through the use of Google Search Appliance.
+Working with Extended Content Solutions, I have been project/product managing the new &#8216;Knowledge Search tool' for the British Museum.
+Built using AngularJS on ECS's proprietary software, it pulls together multiple data sources through the use of Google Search Appliance.

 <blockquote class="twitter-tweet" data-width="500" data-dnt="true">
   <p lang="en" dir="ltr">